For all we know, animals do not grasp the concept of private property, and your pet certainly does not want to upset you by taking your things.

 Ah, That Smell!

-Dogs have a much better-developed sense of smell than humans, so they get a lot more excited about scents.
+Dogs have a much better-developed sense of smell than humans, .
 What’s more, they don’t seem to find certain scents nearly as repulsive as we do.
 We cringe at the smell of dirty shoes and socks, but dogs can’t seem to get enough of it.
 In addition, leather shoes might smell like food to a dog, and it might be tempted to gnaw on them.

 To a canine, your shoes smell a lot like you.
 We have a disproportionate amount of sweat glands on our feet, and dogs can certainly tell.
 And if your puppy loves you, they love your smell too.
 As a result, they may want to have your shoes around at all times as a sort of security blanket that reminds them of you.